Kalasin province

 Kalasin (กาฬสินธุ์, /th/; กาฬสินธุ์, /tts/) is one of Thailand's seventy-six provinces (changwat), located in upper northeastern Thailand, also called Isan.
 The province was established by the Act Establishing Changwat Kalasin, BE 2490 (1947), and it came into existence on 1 October 1947.

 Neighboring provinces are (from north clockwise) Sakon Nakhon, Mukdahan, Roi Et, Maha Sarakham, Khon Kaen, and Udon Thani.
+The province holds Mueang Fa Daet Song Yang, the largest moated site on the Khorat Plateau, and the dinosaur beds at Phu Kum Khao.